puavo-org/puavo-os/parts/conf/README.md

 - ruby1.9.1 or newer
 - usbutils (lsusb)

-## Building
+## Building and installing

     make
     sudo make install

-By default, builds are targeted to `/usr/local` prefix.
-To make a build targeted to `/usr` instead, run:
+By default, files are installed to `/usr/local` prefix.
+To install to another prefix, for example to `/usr`, run:

-    make prefix=/usr
+    make
-    sudo make install
+    sudo make install prefix=/usr

 `Makefile` supports also `DESTDIR=/path/to/install/dir` parameter for staged installs.
 See